-- line shall be a minimum of 22 feet wide.
-Driveways and aisleways within the property lines shall be a minimum of 20 feet wide. - 18.
+- D. The criteria set forth in article 6 for the granting of special use approvals. - 16.
+R1 district modification.
+In the R1 district, a driveway from the street to the front property line shall be a minimum of 22 feet wide.
+From the front property line to the entrance to a twoor more car garage, a driveway or aisle shall be provided at least 18 feet wide.
+Where only a one-car garage is provided, a driveway or aisle at least 15 feet wide shall be provided from the front property line to the garage entrance, but two off-street parking spaces conforming to the other specifications of this article must nonetheless be provided. - 17.
+R-2 district modification.
+In the R2 district, a driveway from a public street to the property line shall be a minimum of 22 feet wide.
+Driveways and aisles within the property lines shall be a minimum of 20 feet wide. - 18.
 Vehicle parking--Prohibited places.
 No person shall cause or permit any automobile, truck, or motor home to be parked or stored on any landscaped area or elsewhere than in an offstreet facility, garage, or street. - 19.
 MX and VC modification.
 In the MX and VC Districts, the Planning Commission may reduce the number of required parking spaces for non-residential uses by up to twenty-five (25%) percent, subject to documentation that such a reduction will not negatively impact adjacent properties or be contrary to the spirit of this Ordinance.